 That fight is in large part between progressives and what they used to call “forces of reaction.”
-Those are people, like Trump and the tea party Republicans, who don’t like recent changes to our society that they feel are eroding their standing.
+Those are people, like Trump, Trumpists and the Tea Party Republicans, who don’t like recent changes to our society that they feel are eroding their standing.
 They are reactionary conservatives, and want to take us backward to a supposedly better time.
 They are willing to make changes that traditional conservatives usually avoid, including undermining longstanding norms and institutions.

 The battle is also between those who believe in American democracy and those who are willing to undermine it for their own benefits.